Exploring new physics contributions to $CP$ violation in $\tau^- \to K^-\pi^0\nu_{\tau} $: Conclusion

 \section{Conclusion}

-In this paper we have derived the contributions to the effective Hamiltonian governs the semileptonic $\vert\Delta S \vert=1$ tau decays in 2HDM III up to one loop-level.
+In this paper we have derived the contributions to the effective Hamiltonian governing the semileptonic $\vert\Delta S \vert=1$ tau decays in 2HDM III and models with scalar Leptoquarks.
 We have discussed the imposed constraints on the elements in the parameter space of the model relevant to the decay channel $\tau^-\to K^-\pi^0\nu_\tau$.
-In addition, we have analyzed the role of the different contributions, originating from the scalar, vecor and tensor hadronic currents, in generating direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$.
+In addition, we have analyzed the role of the different contributions, originating from the scalar, vector and tensor hadronic currents, in generating direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$.

-We have shown that non vanishing direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$ can be generated in the model due to the presence of the weak phase in the Wilson coefficient $C^{H^\pm}_5$ and due to the strong phase difference resulting from the interference between the form factors $B_T(s)$, and $f_0(s)$.
-After taking into account all relevant constraints, we have found that the CP asymmetry can be enhanced $6$ orders of magnitude larger than the standard model prediction.
+We have shown that non vanishing direct CP asymmetry in the decay rate of $\tau^-\to K^-\pi^0\nu_\tau$ can be generated in the model due to the presence of the weak phase in the Wilson coefficient $C^{NP}_T$ and due to the strong phase difference resulting from the interference between the form factors $B_T(s)$, and $f_+(s)$.
+After taking into account the relevant constraints we found that the resultant CP asymmetry can be of order $10^{-8}$ in both models.
+The asymmetry is so tiny to be probed even in near future experiments.

+In this work we have also studied another observable related to the CP violation, namely the local CPV.
+This kind of asymmetry can be generated if there is interference between vector and scalar contributions, as long as they contribute with different weak phases which is not the case in the SM.
+In the 2HDM III we studied in this work, we have found that, direct local CPV can be as large as $0.3$ \% not far from experimental possibilities.